M-Nad/Bloxorz_solver/README.md

 2. **Using Gophersat**:
    - Generating a DIMACS file  (`*.cnf`) containing SAT clauses.
    - Calling the Gophersat solver to solve the planning problem.
-   - Analyzing and interpreting the solution to generate the block's movements.
+   - Analyzing and interpreting the solution to generate the block`s movements.

 3. **Simple User Interface**:
    - Loading predefined levels.
-   - Visualizing the solutions.
+   - Visualizing the solution sequences.

 ---